ArctosDB/documentation-wiki/_documentation/understanding-errors.markdown

 ### Problem

-You've made Oracle angry
+You've made Oracle angry.

 ### Solution

-Do not taunt the Oracle
+Do not taunt the Oracle.

 ### More Information

 Two actions commonly lead here:

-1. Your browser has "helpfully" filled something in, bypassing the actions that get the data needed to save
+1. Your browser has "helpfully" filled something in, bypassing the actions that get the data needed to save.
 2. We've failed to properly sanitize input.

-In the first situation, most common with Agent Picks, remove a character from the end of the data your browser has so helpfully supplied and hit TAB - a popup window should open (and usually immediately self-close) and the selected data should turn green, indicating it is safe to save.
+In the first situation, which is most common with Agent Picks, remove a character from the end of the data your browser has so helpfully supplied and hit TAB - a popup window should open (and usually immediately self-close) and the selected data should turn green, indicating it is safe to save.
 In the second situation, use the contact link at the bottom of the form.

 <a id="fk"></a>